adamkrogh/goodreads-dotnet/README.md

 - book.show_by_isbn — Get the reviews for a book given an ISBN.
 - book.show — Get the reviews for a book given a Goodreads book id.
 - book.title — Get the reviews for a book given a title string.
+- series.show — See a series.
+- series.list — See all series by an author.
+- series.work — See all series a work is in.
 - review.create — Add review.
 - review.edit — Edit a review.
 - reviews.list — Get the books on a members shelf.